Jianxuan-Lei/stata-dummyout/README.md

 ---
 title: 'Dummy out Categorical Variables in Stata'
 date: 2022-10-09
-permalink: /posts/2022/09/dummyout/
+permalink: /posts/2022/10/dummyout/
 tags:
   - Stata
+  - Tables
   - Resources
-  - Tables
 ---

 Summary Statistics for Categorical Variables in Stata
 ------
 It is somewhat painful to produce a table of summary statistics for categorical variables in Stata.
 The issue is that the popular user-written package [estout/esttab](http://repec.sowi.unibe.ch/stata/estout/) does not accept factor notations for summary statistics.
-In other words, you won't get neat tables by simply typing the following in Stata:
+In other words, you won't get a neat table by simply typing the following in Stata:

 	.	eststo: estpost sum i.x

 An obvious solution is to create dummy variables in the first place before you summarize them.
 Stata's system command can help you do this:

 	.	tab x, gen(x_)

 However, such a approach is cumbersome when you have multiple categorical variables, since you probably need to write a loop:

 	.	foreach var of varlist x y z {
 	.		tab(`var'), gen(`var'_)
 	.	}

-Moreover, the generated dummy variables do not have neat tables that you can use later to tabulate your summary statistics.
-For example,
+Moreover, the generated dummy variables do not have nice labels that you can use later.
+If you want a descriptive table with approproaite variable names, this means that you need to modify the labels for all the dummy variables or use esttab's "collabel()" option.
+In my mind, both are quite troublesome.

 	.	sysuse auto, clear
 	.	tab(foreign), gen(foreign_)